-Aiming to ensure the safety of social media users, including improving skills to identify and prevent online fraud, a pressing issue that requires the joint efforts of many parties from government agencies, law enforcement agencies and all social media platforms.
+Aiming to ensure the safety of social media users, including improving skills in identifying and preventing online fraud, this is a pressing issue requiring the collaborative efforts of many parties, including government agencies, law enforcement agencies, and all social media platforms.

 1) Investment fraud